JuliaEarth/GeoStats.jl/docs/src/index.md

 ## Tutorials

-A set of Jupyter notebooks demonstrating the current functionality of the project is available in [GeoStatsTutorials](https://github.com/JuliaEarth/GeoStatsTutorials) with an accompanying series of videos:
+A set of Pluto notebooks demonstrating the current functionality of the project is available in [GeoStatsTutorials](https://github.com/JuliaEarth/GeoStatsTutorials) with an accompanying series of videos: